 Learn to do at least 10 dips if you are man, or 5 if you are a woman.
 Dips will further strengthen the triceps, shoulders, chest and back.

 3. Crow Pose

-Learn to balance a crow pose with bent arms for at least 40 seconds if you are a man, or 25 seconds if you are a woman.
+Learn to balance a crow pose with bent arms for at least 30 seconds.
 Some of my students learned to crow pose after push ups and before they could do enough dips.
 The crow pose will strengthen your wrists and shoulders as well as give you an idea of what it’s like to balance on your hands.
 Your focus and body awareness will also improve.

 4. Handstand Training